jmgore75/PracticalML/presentation/Notes.md

 # Review Notes

-Need tessella logo

 Clean up notes

 Interlude to explain concept of validation
   Also bias-variance as source of error

-Data wrangling explain why 90%

-Clean up curse of dimensionality

 No free lunch - I'm going to talk about this

 Class balance what does it mean?

 ##3